-Upgrading our Processing Facility
+Upgrading Mandiri's Processing Facility

-The existing Mandiri Mineral Separation Unit consists of a conventional wet concentration process (Wilfley tabling) followed by the batch dry mineral separation processing (electrostatic rolls, electrostatic plates and magnetic rolls).
+The existing Mandiri Mineral Separation Unit consists of a conventional wet concentration process (Wilfley tabling), followed by batch dry mineral separation processing (electrostatic rolls, electrostatic plates and magnetic rolls).

-The Mandiri processing plant undertakes the following separation process:
+The Mandiri processing plant conducts the following separation process:

-Firstly, Heavy Mineral (HM) feed material is passed over gravity shaking tables in order to increase the zircon concentrate.
-After passing through the gravity shaking tables, the concentrate is passed through an Electrostatic Separation Unit that separates metallic from non-metallic or non-conductive minerals.
-Finally, the zircon concentrates pass through an Electromagnetic Separation Unit, leading to a zircon product of great purity being produced.
-The final product has a high zircon content ranging between 66%-68%.
+Heavy Mineral (HM) feed material is passed over gravity shaking tables in order to increase the zircon concentrate.
+Secondly, the concentrate undergoes drying and cooling.
+The concentrate is then passed through an Electrostatic Separation Unit, separating metallic and non-metallic minerals, as well as those minerals which possess non-conductive properties.
+Lastly, the zircon concentrates pass through an Electromagnetic Separation Unit, leading to the production of high purity zircon.
+The end product has a high zircon content ranging between 66%-68%.

-Mandiri is currently in operation with an installed production capacity of 1,500 tpm (or 18,000 tpa) of zircon product and has produced more than 12,000 tonnes of zircon product to-date.
-The primary product of the Mandiri project is 65.5-grade Zircon (premium grade for exports).
+Mandiri's current operation has an installed production capacity of 1,500 tpm (or 18,000 tpa) of zircon product and has produced more than 15,000 tonnes of zircon product to-date.
+The Mandiri project primarily produces 65.5-grade Zircon (premium grade for exports).
 Other potential by-products include rutile, and ilmenite, among others.